Trina0224/cloneNetFlix/README.md

 MEMO:
 37, 38, 39 are not working because Firebase.
 Not a big problem.
 Just remember to put it back.
+40, 41, 42 are a group.
+Card Component.
+I took out Font for stled.p in card.js.

 # title(){